-Many people are curious about what Ethereum really is, where it all began, and how to invest in it considering its recent blow-up.
+Many people are curious about what Ethereum really is, where it all began, and how to invest in it considering its 2021 blow-up.
 It is also necessary to remember the dangers of investment and the ability to mine it and develop your own wealth off of Ether.

 What Is Ethereum?